 Requiring a valid, unexpired passport adds security to the DV process and helps protect your entry.
 The rule does not apply to children or spouses of the principal entrant.
 The passport must be valid for international travel.
 Internal passports, issued by some countries, are not valid for DV entry purposes.

-The only exceptions are if you are stateless, a national of a Communist-controlled country and unable to obtain a passport from the government of the Communist-controlled country, or the beneficiary of an individual waiver approved by the Secretary of Homeland Security and the Secretary of State, consistent with the passport waivers for immigrant visa applicants provided for in 22 CFR 42.2(d), (e), and (g)(2).
+Exemptions from the Passport Requirement: The Department of State's regulations provide for three limited exemptions from the passport requirement.
+These three exemptions are for: individuals who are stateless, nationals of a Communist-controlled country who are unable to obtain a passport from the government of the Communist-controlled country, and beneficiaries of individual waivers approved by the Secretary of Homeland Security and the Secretary of State.
+If you selected one of these exemptions on your DV entry, you will be required to explain how you meet the exemption you selected.
+The exemptions apply only to individuals who are unable to obtain a passport.
+If you selected an exemption because of a delay in obtaining a passport, whether or not that delay was within your control, you do not qualify for an exemption and you will be ineligible for a diversity visa.